 Authors may use different words to describe the same concept, so it is a good idea to identify alternative terms (also known as similar terms or synonyms) for your topic.
 This will broaden your search.

-When searching in the catalogue and databases, you can join your keywords using AND and OR.
+When searching in the catalogue and databases, you can combine your keywords using AND and OR.

-AND narrows your search, returning results that contain both of your terms.
-For example: Australia day AND reconciliation will only return articles which include both Australian day and reconciliation.
+AND narrows your search, returning results that contain all of your terms.
+For example: Indigenous AND tourism will only return articles which include both keywords, Indigenous and tourism.

 OR broadens your search, returning results that contain either of your terms.
-For example: Australia Day OR January 26 will return articles which include either of these terms.
+For example: cultural heritage OR cultural legacy will return articles which include either of these keywords.

-You can use these tips in the Library catalogue, databases, or Google to enhance your search.
+You can use these tips to search the Library catalogue, databases, or Google.